pingcap/docs/grafana-tikv-dashboard.md

 ## Thread CPU

-- Raft store CPU：The CPU utilization of the raftstore thread.
+- Raft store CPU：The CPU utilization of the `raftstore` thread.
 The CPU usage should be less than 80% * `raftstore.store-pool-size` in normal case.
 - Async apply CPU：The CPU utilization of the `async apply` thread.
 The CPU usage should be less than 90% * `raftstore.apply-pool-size` in normal cases.
 - Scheduler worker CPU：The CPU utilization of the `scheduler worker` thread.
 The CPU usage should be less than 90% * `storage.scheduler-worker-pool-size` in normal cases.
 - gRPC poll CPU：The CPU utilization of the `gRPC` thread.
 The CPU usage should be less than 80% * `server.grpc-concurrency` in normal cases.
-- Unified read pool CPU：The CPU utilization of unified read pool
+- Unified read pool CPU：The CPU utilization of `unified read pool` thread
-- Storage ReadPool CPU：The CPU utilization of readpool
+- Storage ReadPool CPU：The CPU utilization of `storage read pool` thread
-- Coprocessor CPU：The CPU utilization of coprocessor
+- Coprocessor CPU：The CPU utilization of `coprocessor` thread
-- RocksDB CPU：The CPU utilization of RocksDB
+- RocksDB CPU：The CPU utilization of RocksDB thread
-- Split check CPU：The CPU utilization of split check
+- Split check CPU：The CPU utilization of `split check` thread
-- GC worker CPU：The CPU utilization of GC worker
+- GC worker CPU：The CPU utilization of `GC worker` thread
-- Snapshot worker CPU：The CPU utilization of snapshot worker
+- Snapshot worker CPU：The CPU utilization of `snapshot worker` thread

 ## PD

-- PD requests：The count of requests that TiKV sends to PD
+- PD requests：The rate of requests that TiKV sends to PD
 - PD request duration (average)：The average time consumed by requests that TiKV sends to PD
-- PD heartbeats：The total number of PD heartbeat messages
+- PD heartbeats：The rate of heartbeat messages sended from TiKV to PD
-- PD validate peers：The total number of peers validated by the PD worker
+- PD validate peers：The rate of messages that sended from TiKV to PD to validate peer

 ## Raft IO